Augusta02/python_educational_content/README.md

 # GoMyCode Checkpoint Exercises.
-## Coding in Python
+## GoMyCode

 GoMyCode is a digital learning hub based in Egypt, with training centers across countries in Africa.
+The learning model is "learn by building".
 I would be working through the coding in python checkpoints.

 ## Coding In Python: